browserengineering/book/book/layout.md

 So we have two ways to lay out an element: either calling `recurse` and `flush`, or this `layout_intermediate` function.
-To determine which one a layout object should to use, we'll need to know what kind of content its HTML node contains: text and text-related tags like `<b>`, or blocks like `<p>` and `<h1>`.
+To determine which one a layout object should use, we'll need to know what kind of content its HTML node contains: text and text-related tags like `<b>`, or blocks like `<p>` and `<h1>`.
 That function looks something like this: